luismiguelcasadodiaz/inception/learnings/nginx_learnings.md

 # ssl certificate

-Inception project entrypoint is port 443 at webserver container.
+The entry point for the Inception project is the web server container, which listens on port 443.

-That requiress a ssl certification.
-This is the standard instruction to create a ssl certificate
+Since this port is used for HTTPS, an SSL certificate is required.
+Below are the standard instructions for generating one.

 ```bash